 Top-Roping at Hidden Rocks, Virginia: This is the rock climbing trip for the adventurous beginner – you don’t have much experience, but you want a great outdoor day with your family or special friends.
 Thirty minutes west of Harrisonburg, we’ll park just inside George Washington National Forest, gear up, and hike a scenic 20 minutes through rhododendron and hemlocks and across some mountain streams to a secluded sandstone cliff.
 There will be pink and white mountain laurel in June, and wild huckleberries in August.
 You’ll be introduced to harnesses, knots, helmets, and the belay system; then we’ll try some easy warm-up climbs to remind you that the kid inside you still likes to clamber on things.
 We can go on to some harder climbing that invites you to try new skills and movements.
 And we’ll finish the day with a rappel – backing over the edge, with nothing between you and the ground below but 60 feet of air and a great view!
 Closer to Luray or Northern Virginia?
 We’ll visit Waterfall Mountain in the Massanutten range, or Little Stoney Man on the Blue Ridge for TALL climbing and spectacular Shenandoah Valley panoramas!
-Coming from the south (Charlottesville, Lexington or Roanoke)?
-Arrange to meet us to climb in the breathtaking Goshen Pass high over the Maury River!

 Beginner Climbing At Seneca Rocks, West Virginia: After 90 minutes of curving mountain highway (okay, country two-lane), you’ll gasp to see a spectacular blade of Tuscarora Sandstone, whose summit sits almost 1000 feet above its North Fork Valley floor.
 Seneca Rocks is a scenic place for the beginner or family to learn the rock climbing basics, top-roping and rappelling to an awesome West Virginia backdrop.
 Easy routes guarantee early success, but more challenging climbs also wait to test your skills.
 Seneca Rocks is an awesome place to climb, just beyond the sign that reads: “Here ends the realm of the hiker!”
 If you are going to be in West Virginia with a slightly larger group (boy scouts, large family gathering, or church youth or camp group), let us know, and we will relocate just 11 miles down the road from Seneca; WILD GUYde Adventures is an approved guide service at the Nelson Rocks Outdoor Center!

 Multi-Pitch at Seneca Rocks, WV: A little more experienced in climbing?
 Maybe you tried it at camp or the local rock gym?
 Ready for the next step?
 Join me for the multi-pitch experience, seconding the route as we lead-climb to the top of the fabled South Summit!
 This is the only technical summit in the U.S. east of the Mississippi.
 Seneca has routes at all ranges of difficulty, from starters like Old Ladies Route (5.2) to mid-range classics (West Pole 5.7) to old school hardman routes like Crack of Dawn and Madmen Only (5.10).
 Every one of them will give you a new appreciation for the expression “high and vertical.”
 Register your accomplishment and ruminations in the summit journal, wave to tourists way down in the valley, and then head down to terra firma via the three-pitch rappel.
 Finish the day with a splash in the North Fork River swimming hole at “Gravel Beach”; then pick up a cold drink and a West Virginia memento at Harpers General Store before sleeping the ride back to Virginia and “the Burg.”